netkenny1/HPC-Heat-Simulation-Project/Part1_Report.md

 My first OpenMP version had race conditions when updating max_diff.
 I was trying to use a shared variable and update it with a critical section, but it was really slow.
 My lecturer suggested using reduction, which I didn't know about before.
 It's much cleaner and faster.

+### Problem 5: MPI Deadlock

+During testing on the cluster, my parallel code would hang and timeout.
+I discovered the issue was with MPI tag matching - when processes send/receive boundary data, the tags need to match exactly.
+I was using fixed tags (0 and 1) which caused a mismatch.
+I fixed it by using the sender's rank as the tag, so each process knows which tag to expect from which neighbor.

 ## 4. Performance Results

 ### Test Environment

 - Cluster: hpcie.labs.faculty.ie.edu
-- Nodes: 3 nodes
-- Processes per node: 4
-- Total processes: 12
 - Grid size: 500×500
-- Compiler: gcc/9.3.0 with OpenMPI/4.0.3
+- Compiler: gcc/12.3 with OpenMPI/4.1.5
+- Modules: StdEnv/2023

 ### Timing

 I used MPI_Wtime() to measure execution time.
 I put the timing around the main iteration loop, so it includes the communication overhead.

 **Results:**
-- Serial version: [To be filled after testing]
+- Serial version: 0.529 seconds
+- Parallel version (2 processes): 1.765 seconds
+- Parallel version (4 processes): [Check output files]
-- Parallel version (12 processes): [To be filled after testing]
+- Parallel version (8 processes): [Check output files]
-- Speedup: [To be calculated]

-I expect the parallel version to be faster, but I'm curious to see how much the communication overhead affects things.
-The boundary exchanges happen every iteration, so that could be a bottleneck.
+**Observations:**
+With 2 processes, the parallel version was actually slower than serial (1.765s vs 0.529s).
+This is because the communication overhead dominates for this problem size.
+The 500×500 grid is relatively small, so the time spent exchanging boundary data between processes outweighs the computation time saved by parallelization.
+For larger grids, the parallel version should show better speedup.

+**Speedup Analysis:**
+- 2 processes: Speedup = 0.529/1.765 = 0.30 (slower due to overhead)
+- The problem size may be too small to benefit from parallelization at this scale

 ### What I Noticed